What we know about Donald Trump's potential indictment - ExBulletin

 How did prosecutors make it known that charges are likely?

-It is still possible that Mr. Trump will not face charges.
-Lawyers for Mr. Trump could meet privately with prosecutors in hopes of pushing back the criminal charges.
+It is still possible that Trump will not be indicted.
+Trump’s lawyers could meet privately with prosecutors in hopes of pushing back the criminal charges.

-And although prosecutors for Mr. Braggs have already questioned at least six other people before the grand jury, they have not completed their presentation of evidence.
-Mr. Cohen, for example, has yet to appear before the committee.
+And although Braggs’ prosecutors have already interviewed at least six other people before the grand jury, they have not completed their presentation of evidence.
+Cohen, for example, has yet to appear before the panel.

 Prosecutors will then have to present the charges to the grand jurors, who will vote on an indictment.

-Until then, Mr. Bragg could decide to pump the brakes.
+Until then, Bragg could decide to pump the brakes.
 For now, however, that seems unlikely.

-Mr Trump called the witch-hunt investigation against him that began before he became president, and called Mr Bragg, who is black and a Democrat, a politically motivated racist.
+Trump called the witch-hunt investigation against him that began before he became president, and called Bragg, who is black and a Democrat, a politically motivated racist.

-In a statement released Thursday evening on Mr. Trump’s social network, Truth Social, he reiterated those claims and denied ever having an affair with Ms. Daniels.
-He noted that prosecutors from various offices, including Mr. Bragg’s predecessor, had investigated the case and had never charged him with a crime before.
+In a statement released Thursday night on Trump’s social network, Truth Social, he reiterated those claims and denied ever having an affair with Daniels.
+He noted that prosecutors from various offices, including Bragg’s predecessor, had investigated the case and had never previously charged him with a crime.

 He wrote that the potential indictment was an attempt to thwart his presidential campaign.

-They can’t win at the voting booth, so they must turn to a tool that has never been used in this way in our country, armed law enforcement, Mr. Trump wrote.
-Former Justice Department officials have accused Mr. Trump of ordering them to act in ways that aided him politically while in office.
+They can’t win at the voting booth, so they must turn to a tool that has never been used in this way in our country, armed law enforcement, Trump wrote.
+Former Justice Department officials have accused Trump of directing them to act in ways that helped him politically while in office.

 |